SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions

 we find that

 Here we have used the fact that

 Since two weight 1/2 harmonic weak Maass forms with the same non-holomorphic parts differ by a weakly holomorphic modular form, it then follows that $\mathcal{Q}(q)-4M(q)$ is a weakly holomorphic modular form.
-It turns out that
+Standard calculations in the theory of modular forms reveals that